 Traditionally, a company is either focused on driving profit or doing good.
 It’s rare to find a business focused on both.
 Purpose-driven businesses do not only focus on driving profit, but also want to add positive value to the world and society.
 It makes sense: why would you want to achieve commercial success in a world that eventually breaks down?

-DSM proves that it is possible to drive profit and to build a better world at the same time.
+DSM proves that it is possible to drive profit and build a better world at the same time.

 The purpose of DSM is to create brighter lives for all.
 As a global science-based company with deep expertise, they offer critical contributions by developing solutions that address several of the world’s biggest challenges.
 They achieve this by using all the scientific and innovation power they have.